apache/flink/docs/ops/memory/mem_migration.md

 The Mesos integration also had a separate option with the same semantics: `mesos.resourcemanager.tasks.mem` which has also been removed.

-If the mentioned legacy options are used without specifying the corresponding new options, they will be directly translated into the following new options:
+If you use the mentioned legacy options without specifying the corresponding new options, they will be directly translated into the following new options:
 * Total Flink memory ([`taskmanager.memory.flink.size`](../config.html#taskmanager-memory-flink-size)) for standalone deployments
 * Total process memory ([`taskmanager.memory.process.size`](../config.html#taskmanager-memory-process-size)) for containerized deployments (Yarn or Mesos)

-It is also recommended to use these new options instead of the legacy ones as they might be completely removed in the following releases.
+It is also recommended using these new options instead of the legacy ones as they might be completely removed in the following releases.

 See also [how to configure total memory now](mem_setup.html#configure-total-memory).

 ### JVM Heap Memory

 JVM Heap memory previously consisted of the managed memory (if configured to be on-heap) and the rest which included any other usages of heap memory.
-This rest was always implicitly derived as the remaining part of the total memory, see also [how to migrate managed memory](#managed-memory).
+This rest was the remaining part of the total memory, see also [how to migrate managed memory](#managed-memory).

-Now, if only *total Flink memory* or *total process memory* is configured, then the JVM Heap is also derived as the rest of what is left after subtracting all other components from the total memory, see also [how to configure total memory](mem_setup.html#configure-total-memory).
+Now, if only *total Flink memory* or *total process memory* is configured, then the JVM Heap is the rest of what is left after subtracting all other components from the total memory, see also [how to configure total memory](mem_setup.html#configure-total-memory).

 Additionally, you can now have more direct control over the JVM Heap assigned to the operator tasks